 If you’re not trying to sell your home, there’s no reason to leave interior photos and other details on real estate sites like Realtor, Zillow and Redfin.
 Just think about how valuable your floor plan might be in the wrong hands.

-When selling your home, you want potential buyers to have all the information they need, including condition, photos, floor plans, furnishings and appliances.
+When selling your home, you want potential buyers to have all the necessary information, including condition, photos, floor plans, furnishings and appliances.
 But if you just bought a house, you might not want all that information posted for anyone to see.

 Do you want others to see every entry point for each room?
 This information puts you at risk from criminals who can put together strategies based on your floor plans.